FEATURE image: Sir Georg Solti conducting the CSO in Orchestra Hall in November 1971.

 Above: Recent photograph of the Carmelite convent (Carmel) where Thérèse Martin entered at Lisieux in April 1888.
 Photograph of Carmel taken by Céline in September 1894 where Thérèse stands on the steps, third from the right.

 Bishop Hugonin of Bayeux and Lisieux had confirmed Thérèse on June 14, 1884.
 Nearly four years later, he authorized, with some reluctance on account of her young age, Thérèse’s entrance in Carmel at 15 years old.
 Soon after, Bishop Hugonin presided over her clothing on January 10, 1889 as he showed continued solicitude for the young Carmelite novice he had specially approved.
 Less than two months before his own death in May 1898, Bishop Hugonin, on March 7, 1898, gave his verbal imprimatur to Thérèse’s Story of a Soul.

-Next two photographs below: Thérèse as a novice in Carmel in a photograph taken in January 1889.
+Three photographs above and below: Thérèse as a novice in Carmel in a photograph taken in January 1889.
 She was 16 years old and in the convent nine months.
 The photograph was taken by Fr.
 Gombault, the bursar of the minor seminary.

-In this series of photographs taken by Céline between January 21 and March 25, 1895, in the convent courtyard, Thérèse is dressed as Joan of Arc.
-It was for a part Thérèse played in her own play she had written called Joan of Arc Accomplishing Her Mission.
+A series of photographs taken by Céline from January 21 to March 25, 1895, in the convent courtyard.
+Thérèse is dressed as Joan of Arc who did not become a canonized saint until 1920.
+Thérèse played the part of La Pucelle in a play Thérèse had written called Joan of Arc Accomplishing Her Mission.

 A longtime revered figure in France Joan of Arc was not yet a canonized saint in late winter 1895 when 22-year-old Thérèse dressed as her for a play within the convent walls and was photographed by her older sister Céline.
 Joan of Arc became a canonized saint following World War I on May 16, 1920.